Company logo | Codica

 Fill Empty Seats

 This approach is similar to giving subsidies.
-It attracts the supply side on the platform that serves as a lead to the demand side.
-The platform, in this case, helps suppliers during periods of slow sales.
+It attracts the supply side on the platform, which serves as a lead to the demand side.
+In this case, the platform helps suppliers during periods of slow sales.

-Groupon is a prominent example of solving the chicken or egg problem with this strategy.
-At the start, they were suggesting merchants sell discount cards on their marketplace to boost sales during slow periods.
+Groupon is a prominent example of this strategy solving the chicken or egg problem.
+Initially, they suggested merchants sell discount cards on their marketplace to boost sales during slow periods.
 If a particular number of buyers purchased the merchant’s product, Groupon would take a percentage.
 The rest would be the seller’s revenue.

 Their initial business deal was in October of 2008.
 Groupon helped sell pizzas in the shop of their Chicago headquarters.
 The store offered two pizzas for the price of one, and 20 people bought this deal on Groupon.